LkeMitchll/interroban.gg/src/post/everything-in-its-place.md

 ***

-**After 9 years at thoughbot, I am currently looking for a new remote role, ideally in as senior, lead, principle or director level product designer.**
+**After 9 years at thoughbot, I am currently looking for a new remote role, ideally as a senior, lead, principle or director level product designer.**
 [Get in touch](mailto:luke@interroban.gg)